stitchdata/docs/_account-security/billing/billing-faq.md

           </table>
           <br>

           **Note**: The types of integrations available are also dependent on plan type.
-Users of the Free Plan will only have access to Free integrations, while Paid plan users will have access to free and paid integrations.
+Users of the Free Plan will only have access to Free integrations, while Standard plan users will have access to Free and Standard integrations.

           For more info, refer to the [pricing page]({{ site.pricing }}){:target="new"}.